ciellosinc/Ciellos-BC-git-flow-template/Guides/BranchFlow.md

     - After successful merging and release, delete the `feature` branch.

 11. **Bug Discovery and Hotfix:**
     - If a bug is discovered after release on the Production environment, create a `hotfix` branch from `release/thisrelease`.
+Use the same release version that is deployed to the Production environment.
     - Fix the bug, deploy to a test environment
     - Test the fix
     - Merge changes back to the branches `release` and `main`.
-It is necessary to make PR to the `main` branch because we would like to save the fix for the next releases
+It is necessary to make PR and merge to the `main` branch because we would like to save the fix for the next releases
+    - Do not forget to delete the `hotifx` branch after moving changes to the `main` and `release` branches